 import requests

-# Load the processor and model
+# Step 3: Load the BLIP processor and model from Hugging Face

 processor = BlipProcessor.from_pretrained('Salesforce/blip-image-captioning-base')